tinoryj/ELECT/README.md

 ELECT is a distributed tiered KV store that enables replication and erasure coding tiering.
 This repo contains the implementation of the ELECT prototype, YCSB benchmark tool, and evaluation scripts used in our USENIX FAST 2024 paper.

 * `./Prototype`: includes the implementation of the ELECT prototype.
-* `./YCSB`: includes the modified version of YCSB which supports user-defined key and value sizes.
+* `./YCSB`: includes the modified version of YCSB, which supports user-defined key and value sizes.
 * `./scripts`: includes the prototype setup and evaluation scripts.
 * `./ColdTier`: includes the simple in-cluster object storage implementation for ELECT evaluation.